Creating a ‘Ship It’ video or article?

 (Early Unity Test Room Screenshots)

-We tried to keep everything very physical and realistic at this point, and brought in Elliot Morris after to help create key assets and start defining the art style.
+We tried to develop a very physical aesthetic and control system at this point and brought in Elliot Morris to help create key assets and start defining the art style.

 (Early sketch of box and dispenser)

 Getting the right feel for block handling was crucial, and it didn’t come easy.
 When things get packed too close, Unity’s physics system would give up and things start vibrating and flying all over the place.
 There was fun hidden in there, but it was going to take major work to pull it out of bug city!